rnbguy/oopsla21artifact/oltp/README.md

 | 2 nodes ; readcommitted | 170 | 15 | 15 | 15 |
 | 3 nodes ; readcommitted | 170 | 15 | 15 | 15 |

 ## Reproduce results from paper

-The one shot command is enough.
+The one-shot command is enough.
 But one can also reproduce the results one benchmark at a time.

 Note.
-More iterations is preferable to produce a more accurate trend.
-Suggested minimum number of iterations is 100.
+More number of iterations is preferable to produce a more accurate trend.
+The suggested minimum number of iterations is 100.

 # Futher usage